Save lives. Provide hope. Help those impacted by blood cancer.

-Every five minutes, someone is diagnosed with blood cancer.
+Every three minutes, someone is diagnosed with blood cancer.
 Every ten minutes, blood cancer takes a life.
 You can help us make a difference.

 By the Numbers

 6 out of 10 patients cannot find a matching donor.

 SUPPORT A HERO

 Each year, 170,000 people will receive a blood cancer diagnosis in the U.S.

 The Hero Fund supports Baltimore area blood cancer patients and their families by covering the unanticipated costs of treatment.